sparkfun/hacker-application/etc/README.md

-Please answer the following administrative/personal questions:
+Please answer the following general questions:

 1. What is your desired compensation range?
 (Range meaning the least you're comfortable with to the most you think you're worth.)